CaiLiLab/MuRaL/docs/usage.rst

 the 'models/' folder of the package.
 One can use these model files for prediction or transfer learning.

-Predicted single-nucleotide mutation rate profiles for these genomes are available at `ScienceDB <https://www.doi.org/10.11922/sciencedb.01173>`__.
+Predicted single-nucleotide mutation rate maps for these genomes are available at `ScienceDB <https://www.doi.org/10.11922/sciencedb.01173>`__.

 Citation